Programmer061703/PF2-Homework/README.md

 # Homework Sections
 *Homework 1* - Pinball Machine (Imports txt files into a array and allows for manuipulation of the array) Teaches about getline() and <fstream> also OOP.
 Report and Typscript included

+*Homework 2* - RestaurantLinked List.
+Download Code and run, no txt files just a example of linked lists.